 Vision, Autonomous, and Controls

-Our Programming department is led by James, along with assistant lead, Ronit.
-Their department gets the robot running and under control.
+Our Programming department is led by Ronit.
+His department gets the robot running and under control.
 They use the WPILib to create programs to run sensors, motors, cameras, and more in order to get every function of the robot under control by a few joysticks.
 In FIRST games, games start with a short period where the robot is automated.
-James and Max's team also programs that.
-Their department works closely with Electronics, who work with the more physical parts of getting the robot running.
+Ronit's team also programs that.
+His department works closely with Electronics, who work with the more physical parts of getting the robot running.

 The foundation of the robot